Home » Lake Regions » Lake Michigan » 18 Best Lake Michigan Beach Towns: A Local’s Complete Guide (2026)

 Saugatuck-Douglas

 If I had to pick just one Lake Michigan beach town to send you to, it would probably be Saugatuck-Douglas.
-Home to some of the prettiest natural beach areas in southwest Michigan—including Saugatuck Dunes State Park—charming Saugatuck is THE place to be in the summer.
+Home to some of the prettiest natural beach areas in southwest Michigan — including Saugatuck Dunes State Park — charming Saugatuck is the place to be in summer.

-Also known as Michigan’s “Art Coast,” this area is home to a cute shopping district lined with chic boutiques and incredible restaurants.
+Also known as Michigan’s “Art Coast,” the area is full of chic boutiques and incredible restaurants.
 Nearby Douglas has its own collection of art galleries, unique shops, and upscale eateries.
-The whole area just has this creative, welcoming energy that keeps people coming back.
+The whole area has a creative, welcoming energy that keeps people coming back.

 📍 Saugatuck-Douglas Quick Facts